SiyiP/linked-blog-starter-md/STEP + FSC masterdoc.md

 - ER in columbia
 - florence psychiatry
-there's expectation - we'll spend 2+ weeks outside of charleston!
+there's expectation - we'll spend 2+ weeks outside of charleston! incentive for us to go to outer places
+- no incentive for FM it's in structure
+- 1000 tuition supplement paid for by the system at the RHN (for florence!!!)
+- housing is avaliable! expectation - for some of us we can't in that case we'll reach out - review those exceptions housing
+- musc new cancer hospital -
+	- many of services of rutledge tower will move by ur 4th year off the peninsula - transportation is a bigger issue
+	- nexton, mtp, and w. ashley

+---
 "student dashboard"???
 showing ur data in longitudinal views + granular views
 - why we want to have this provided for us